How to Get Your Book Published – Myths and Reality

-I seems clear that when you’re trying to get your book published, getting involved in the literary world is a major predictor of success.
+It seems clear that when you’re trying to get your book published, getting involved in the literary world is a major predictor of success.

 Creative Writing Courses

-A large number of published writers had done creative writing courses of some sort.
+Most published writers had done creative writing courses of some sort.
 Only fourteen percent of published authors hadn’t done a creative writing course.
 However, most of the published authors had done non-academic courses or writing retreats, rather than degrees or postgraduate qualifications.